samugit83/AutoCodeAgent2.0/README.md

 SERPER_API_KEY=API_KEY # serpapi api key for deep search mode (optional, the script use serpapi by default)
 ```

+4. File params.py
+The `params.py` file contains a comprehensive configuration dictionary that controls the behavior of AutoCodeAgent 2.0's various RAG (Retrieval-Augmented Generation) systems and tools.
+This configuration file centralizes all adjustable parameters, making the system highly customizable.
+Additionally, it configures database paths for various vector stores (ChromaDB, LlamaIndex), email functionality credentials, and specifies which AI models to use for different components of the system (tool assistance, planning, evaluation, web automation, and search).
+You can set which models to use throughout the system - whether cloud-based models from OpenAI or local models running through Ollama or any other API-compatible service.
+Models can be specified by prefixing with "local_" for local models (e.g., "local_llama3") or using the standard model name for cloud services (e.g., "gpt-4o").
+This centralized configuration allows users to set the system's behavior by adjusting parameters without modifying core code.

-4. Build the Docker image:
+5. Build the Docker image:
 ```bash
 docker-compose build
 ```

-5. Run the Docker container:
+6. Run the Docker container:
 ```bash
 docker-compose up -d
 ```

-6. Check the backend logs:
+7. Check the backend logs:
 ```bash
 docker logs -f flask_app
 ```